 An examination of the stances and attitudes toward nature and the environment taken by several religious communities.
 The course will assist students to develop a constructive assessment of the theological and ethical contributions religious communities can make to environmental studies.
 (Same as RELG-270.)
-(ATTR: ARTS, CAR, RSET)
+(ATTR: ARTS, CAR, CFN, RSET)

 ENVA-250.
-Ecology (2 hours lecture, 4 hours laboratory) 3 credits
+Ecosystem Ecology (2 hours lecture, 4 hours laboratory) 3 credits

 A study of the interrelations of organisms with each other and the environment.
 The lectures are equally divided between ecosystem ecology (energy and material flux, modeling), population ecology (population dynamics, competition, predation) and community ecology (structure, diversity, and succession).
-The lab will emphasize methodology with weekly field trips to various local habitats.
-One weekend field trip to the Adirondack mountains is required.
-Prerequisites: 120 or permission of the instructor.
-(Same as BIOL-225.)
+The lab will emphasize methodology through field trips to various local habitats; one weekend field trip is required.
+Prerequisites: BIOL-110 and BIOL-120 or BIOL-130 and BIOL-140 or permission of the instructor.
+Not open to Biology majors.
+(May substitute BIOL-225 with permission of the department head.)
 Lab fee.
 (ATTR: ARTS, CFN)